FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 Several of the elements in the schema support XML Inclusions (XInclude).
 This allows assembly of an Orchestra XML infoset from multiple, reusable XML files.
 For example, several service offerings may share datatypes, fields, and even common message types.

+For example, `<fixr:datatypes>` element can be replaced with `<xi:include href="src/test/resources/datatypes.xml"/>`.
+The datatypes then need to be defined in a separate file `datatypes.xml`.
+The included file needs to contain the namespace as follows: `<fixr:datatypes xmlns:fixr="http://fixprotocol.io/2020/orchestra/repository">`

 ### Supplementary documentation

-See the separate document “FixRepository2020.html” for a detailed technical reference for the Orchestra and Repository XML schema.
+See the separate document “repository.html” in [GitHub](https://github.com/FIXTradingCommunity/fix-orchestra-spec/tree/master/v1-1/informative) for a detailed technical reference for the Orchestra and Repository XML schema.
 The remainder of this section serves as an overview and explains motivations for the design.